 - Continuous acculturation and training

-This article is part of a series focusing on to the best practices to be adopted for the launch and implementation of a collaborative platform or private social network within a company or organization.
+This article is part of a series focusing on the best practices being adopted for the launch and implementation of a collaborative platform or private social network within a company or organization.